esamattis/react-simple/README.md

 ![default](https://raw.githubusercontent.com/epeli/react-simple/master/demo/assets/simple-dom.png)

-You can see live at https://epeli.github.io/react-simple/
+You can see this live at https://epeli.github.io/react-simple/

 This feature is powered by [babel-plugin-display-name-custom][].